ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 }
 ```

-This definitions causes the `type_id` value of each item object to become an observable, but _only_ for events of the `bag` event class, and nowhere else.
+This definition causes the `type_id` value of each item object to become an observable, but _only_ for events of the `bag` event class, and nowhere else.

 ### Definition Nuances
 Defining observables has a few nuances, described in the next few sections.